Cat Grooming Careers

-Simply put, most cats fall into 3 main temperament categories.
-These consist of: shy, compliant, and aggressive.
+Simply put, most cats fall into three main temperament categories.
+These consist of being shy, compliant, and aggressive.
 The shy cat is the one that likes to curl up into a tight ball and hide.
 It is fearful of being out of the house and with a stranger.
 This type of cat prefers close contact with a human and wants to keep its head/face hidden.
-The shy cat is the one that will smash itself into the back of the carrier as much as possible, as if it could become one with the plastic and not be noticed anymore.
+The shy cat is the one that will smash itself into the back of the carrier as much as possible as if it could become one with the plastic and not be noticed anymore.
 The shy cat typically shows no signs of aggression as long as it does not feel threatened.
-Maintaining its sense of security and safety is the objective while grooming a cat of this type.
+Maintaining its sense of security and safety is objective while grooming a cat of this type.
 The bath is usually the most difficult part of the grooming process when working with a shy cat.

 The compliant cat is the groomer’s dream.
 It lies there, perfectly content to be where it is.
 The compliant cat appears to enjoy the entire grooming process and may even purr at times.
 It typically arrives at the salon peeking out from the carrier as if truly looking forward to a day at the spa.
 The goal is to keep the cat this way by never giving it a reason to mistrust the groomer.